Home Inspection Business Loans: The Complete Financing Guide for Home Inspectors

 Revenue-Based Financing

-Revenue-based financing (RBF) provides capital in exchange for a percentage of your future monthly revenue until the advance plus a fee is repaid.
+Revenue-based financing provides capital in exchange for a percentage of your future monthly revenue until the advance plus a fee is repaid.
 It is particularly appealing to home inspection businesses because repayments automatically adjust with your income, meaning slower months result in smaller payments.
-This flexibility makes RBF a strong option for businesses with variable revenue tied to real estate market conditions.
+This flexibility makes it a strong option for businesses with variable revenue tied to real estate market conditions.

 Pro Tip: Match the Loan to the Use